Advanced Medical Care Logo

 • Daytime fatigue, brain fog, and irritability

-• More inflammation, which may be presented as joint pain, allergies, or gut issues
+• More inflammation: joint pain, allergies, or gut issues

 • Greater vulnerability to illness due to immune system fatigue